meteor-useraccounts/core/README.md

 Its design is as *transparent* as possible making it play nicely with themes and personal css customizations!
 What more, it is not wrapped inside any *container* so that you can put it everywhere, including complex multi-column layouts.

-In case you whish to *lock* the template to a particular state, you can also use, e.g.,
+In case you wish to *lock* the template to a particular state, you can also use, e.g.,

 ```html
 {{> atForm state='signUp'}}